JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 adjacent off-diagonal cells must also be unobstructed; otherwise line of sight is blocked.
 The check is performed in both directions and line of sight exists only if both paths are unobstructed.

+The start and end cell of a line of sight check may have flame tokens and these do not obstruct the line of sight, but flame tokens in any cell inbetween these two cells do count as obstructing the line of sight.

 ## Marine Field of View